catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 ### Notes

 - All teams have a centralized notes document that comes with the teams folder template.
 This is where you will store agendas and take notes during the meeting.
 - Most agendas have a **Meeting Notes** and an **Action Items** section where note-takers will record information.
 Notetakers are also responsible for moving action items up to the **Running Action Items** list at the top of the document as well as removing completed items.
+Sometimes Notetakers are expected to summarize **Key Takeaways** of the meeting as well.

 ### Recurring Meetings